The marketer’s guide to evaluating customer analytics software

 Look for support services that include onboarding, troubleshooting, data maintenance, continuous training, as well as strategy and analysis to ensure you’re making the most of what the software has to offer.

 While Lexer offers significant levels of support across these areas, not all clients need them.
 It’s important that your licensing agreement provides the appropriate level of service for your specific needs.

 Too little help and you won’t see the full benefit of the technology.
 Pay for more services than you need and your costs increase without improving ROI.

-For example, brands who are new to customer analytics or don’t have internal resources to do in-depth analysis of what makes a customer buy certain products, turn to Lexer to perform that work.
+For example, brands who are new to customer analytics or don’t have internal resources to do an in-depth analysis of what makes a customer buy certain products, turn to Lexer to perform that work.
 Lexer presents their analysis to the client and can quickly build intelligent customer segments in the platform that the client’s creative, social and email teams use to build and manage campaigns.
-Other brands are very successful managing all aspects of strategy and analysis in-house.
+Other brands are very successful in managing all aspects of strategy and analysis in-house.
 They merely need Lexer’s Success Team for troubleshooting and new-hire training.

 Software that is made for marketers combines all of these features into one platform.
 These customer data platforms, or CDPs, are designed for marketing teams and built with marketing users in mind.
 They enable you to gather customer insights and take meaningful actions to strengthen your marketing.

 Our customer data platform combines security, compliance, robust algorithms and a wealth of marketing-specific tools into one unified package.
 The Lexer CDP brings the customer analysis to you, rather than making you work for it.
-It’s a marketer owned and operated tool that is both simple to use and incredibly powerful.
+It’s a marketer-owned and operated tool that is both simple to use and incredibly powerful.